CenturyLinkCloud/mdw/mdw/build.md

   - git push origin :refs/tags/v6.0.xx-SNAPSHOT
   - Delete the Draft of SNAPSHOT from GitHub

-5 - Commit and push all the above changes to Git.
+5 - Git pull and Commit and push all the above changes to Git.

 6 - Perform the Jenkins build (http://lxdenvmtc143.dev.qintra.com:8181/jenkins):
   - MDW6-Build